Please update your browser

 Museum Without Walls

 The singularity of cinema lies in its unprecedented capacity to transform the energies of the other arts into an integrated audiovisual experience.
 This synthesis makes cinema particularly engaging, immersive, and resonant, although, precisely because the constituent elements are organically fused together, it can easily be taken for granted.
 Film Secession creates new ways of exploring the ideas and artistic currents that have shaped different filmmakers, periods, and art forms.
-Subscribers will discover nonlinear pathways through the histories of the arts, be able to watch rare films provided by the world's preeminent studios, production companies, and archives, and have special access to events held worldwide.
+Members will discover nonlinear pathways through the histories of the arts, be able to watch rare films provided by the world's preeminent studios, production companies, and archives, and have special access to events held worldwide.

 About the Founder